Witnessed Symmetric Choice and Interpretations in Fixed-Point Logic with Counting: Discussion

 \section{Discussion}

 We defined the logics \IFPCWSC{} and \IFPCWSCI{} to study the combination of witnessed symmetric choice and interpretations beyond simulating counting.
-Instead, we provided graph constructions to prove lower bounds. \IFPCWSCI{} canonizes CFI graphs if it canonizes the base graphs, but operators have to be nested.
+We provided graph constructions to prove lower bounds for these logics. \IFPCWSCI{} canonizes CFI graphs if it canonizes the base graphs, but operators have to be nested.
 We proved that this increase in nesting depth is unavoidable using double CFI graphs obtained by essentially applying the CFI construction twice.
 Does iterating our construction further show an operator nesting hierarchy in \IFPCWSCI{}?
 We have seen that also in the presence of counting the interpretation operator strictly increases the expressiveness.
 So indeed both, witnessed symmetric choice and interpretations are needed to possibly capture \PTime{}.
 This answers the question of the relation between witnessed symmetric choice and interpretations for \IFPC{}.
 But it remains open whether \IFPCWSCI{} captures \PTime{}.
 Here, iterating our CFI construction is of interest again: If one shows an operator nesting hierarchy using this construction, then one in particular will separate \IFPCWSCI{} from \PTime{} because our construction does not change the signature of the structures.

-Studying this remains for future work.
+Answering this question can also help to compare \IFPCWSCI{} to other logics in the quest for a logic capturing \PTime{}.
+One of them is rank logic, which was separated from \PTime{} by a generalization of CFI graphs~\cite{Lichter2023} not only over $\FF_2$ but over arbitrary modulo rings $\ZZ_{2^i} = \ZZ / 2^i \ZZ$.
+On the one hand, the separating class is based on ordered base graphs and hence we expect that \IFPCWSC{} defines this CFI query.
+On the other hand, we expect that rank logic defines the CFI query from Theorem~\ref{thm:cfi-wsci-wsci}.
+If it is possible to separate \IFPCWSCI{} from \PTime{} by iterating the construction, it would be interesting to show that rank logic also defines this CFI query, which would make rank logic and \IFPCWSCI{} incomparable.
+Studying all these questions remain for future work.